Loss-Given-Default Modeling by Post-Last Passage Time Process: Introduction

-We have already mentioned that it is a standard practice to assume a constant loss rate of 60\% for debt upon default.
-As the empirical literature has documented the evidence of time-varying realized loss rates, it is important to build a stochastic model for the loss given default.

-\citet{gambetti2019} analyzes determinants of recovery rate distributions and finds economic uncertainty to be the most important systematic determinant of the mean and dispersion of the recovery rate distribution.
+This subject has long been an open issue.
+As the empirical literature has documented the evidence of time-varying realized loss rates, it is important to build a stochastic model for LGD. \citet{gambetti2019} analyzes determinants of recovery rate distributions and finds economic uncertainty to be the most important systematic determinant of the mean and dispersion of the recovery rate distribution.
 For their analysis, the authors use post-default bond prices of 1831 American corporate defaults during 1990-2013.
 Even though recovery rates vary with a firm's idiosyncratic factors, \citet{gambetti2019} states that the impact of systematic factors related to economic cycles should not be underestimated.
 For the summary of studies related to cross-sectional and time variation of recovery rates, we refer the reader to \citet{gambetti2019}.